GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/08/index.md

 In this example, `'Noto Sans'` is a custom font installed in the local machine.
 It is displayed in the CSS completion list.
 Previously, it was not.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vGxVqEkbmjCzdrohbrf6.png", alt="Auto-complete custom fonts", width="800", height="440" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/vGxVqEkbmjCzdrohbrf6.png", alt="Auto-complete custom fonts", width="800", height="440" %}

 Chromium issue: [1106221][36]